rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 <summary>Rationale</summary>
 Setting admission control policy to NamespaceLifecycle ensures that objects cannot be created in non-existent namespaces, and that namespaces undergoing termination are not used for creating the new objects.
 This is recommended to enforce the integrity of the namespace termination process and also for the availability of the newer objects.

-This can be remeditated by passing this argument as a value to the `enable-admission-plugins=` and pass that to  `--kube-apiserver-arg=` argument to `k3s server`.
+This can be remediated by passing this argument as a value to the `enable-admission-plugins=` and pass that to  `--kube-apiserver-arg=` argument to `k3s server`.
 An example can be found below.
 </details>

 ### Control 1.2.16 (mentioned above)